For a while now, both Bones and His Heir have been haunting me.

 Ameria crossed her arms with a huff.
 She knew how to deal with cheeky men; she grew up in a garrison filled with them.
 Then a hand touched her shoulder, making her look around to see a pleading look from Marguerite.
 The amazon knew the warriors wouldn't make any exceptions and it was best to wait like everyone else.

-Sighing, Ameria turned on her heel, following the amazon.
+Ameria paused, but then slowly turned to follow Marguerite.
 When she heard the warriors relax their spears, she swiftly pivoted on her heel and dashed towards the open gate.
 The two warriors were startled and braced their spears to block her again.
 Ameria shifted all her weight to her back and slid underneath the crossed spears and then she hurriedly stumbled to regain her footing and run as the warriors chased her.

 She was jerked backwards when something grabbed a hold of her cape.
 The growl of the warrior came from behind and the fabric was forcibly yanked again.
 Ameria scoffed, the collar choking her and she struggled to undo the pin that held the fabric in place.
 Click, the pin was released and she bolted like a bat out of hell.